AlexNgan/Library-Database/README.md

 of books which a certain person can borrow or the time which a book may be checked out.

-The program includes certain classes:
+The program includes text files to be read by the program and certain classes:
 - Class Book
 - Class Library with methods (addNewBook(), removeOldBook(), borrow(), return() etc.)
 - Abstract class Borrower